g200kg/WAAPISim/readme.md

 ## Current Status

-WAAPISim is still not completed.
-It is tentative and partial implementation.

-* Number of channels in each nodes should be 1 (mono) or 2(stereo)
-* OscillatorNode / ChannelSplitterNode / ChannelMergerNode / AudioBufferSourceNode / WaveShaperNode / AnalyserNode / GainNode / BiquadFilterNode / DelayNode : implemented
+* **Support** : OscillatorNode / ChannelSplitterNode / ChannelMergerNode / AudioBufferSourceNode / WaveShaperNode / AnalyserNode / GainNode / BiquadFilterNode / DelayNode / DynamicsCompressorNode / PannerNode / ScriptProcessorNode / ConvolverNode

-* DynamicsCompressorNode : Implemented but has a little different characteristics from Chrome's implements.
+* **Not Support** : MediaElementAudioSourceNode / MediaStreamAudioSourceNode / MediaStreamAudioDestinationNode / OfflineAudioCOntext

+* ConvolverNode : By performance reason, convolution is executed for only IR's first 1000 samples.
+Sebsequent part will be replaced as simple delays.

 * PannerNode : Simplified.
 Listener position should stay default.
 Source positions are interpreted as x-z 2d coordinate.

-* ScriptProcessorNode : Implemented.
-Input buffer size should be 1024 and under (No limitation if use output only)
+* ScriptProcessorNode : Input buffer size should be 1024 and under (No limitation if use output only)

-* ConvolverNode : By performance reason, convolution is executed for only IR's first 1000 samples.
-Sebsequent part will be replaced as simple delays.
+* DynamicsCompressorNode : A little different characteristics from Chrome's implements.

+* Number of channels in each nodes should be 1 (mono) or 2(stereo)

 * createBuffer from ArrayBuffer and decodeAudioData supports only wav format.

 * k-rate AudioParam controls are executed only per 1024 samples frequency. a-rate AudioParams are controlled by sample.
-* MediaElementAudioSourceNode / MediaStreamAudioSourceNode / MediaStreamAudioDestinationNode / OfflineAudioCOntext : Not supported.

 ## Usage